-The second edition of Around Video Art Fair will take place on September 30, October 1st and 2nd, 2022 in Lille, France at the Moxy Lille City Hotel and is part of the closing weekend of the Lille3000 triennial
+The 2nd edition of Around Video Art Fair will take place 30 September – 2 October 2022 in Lille, France at the Moxy Lille City Hotel and is part of Lille3000 programme

 Līga Spunde (b.
-1990) is a visual artist based in Riga.
-In 2016, she completed her postgraduate studies in the Department of Visual Communication at the Art Academy of Latvia; her graduation project, The Hike, was named one of the three best projects by graduates of European art academies.
-Spunde presents her works as multimedia installations, intertwining personal stories with deliberate fiction.
+1990) is a visual artist based in Riga, Latvia.
+She presents her works as multimedia installations, intertwining personal stories with deliberate fiction.
 The interpretations and use of recognisable characters serve as an extension of her personal experiences, tapping into universal truths.
 The work’s content determines the conception’s physical form leading the artist to use various media and materials in her installations.